vincentdephily/emlop/docs/COMPARISON.md

 Genlop uses the mean of the last 10 builds, ignoring the worst/best times.
 Qlop uses the mean of the last 20 builds.
-Emlop uses the median of the last 15 builds, with options for other window sizes and other averages (median/mean/weighted).
+Emlop uses the median of the last 15 builds, with options for other window sizes and other averages (median/mean/weighted), tracks merge time of binary packages separately, and follows stats accross package moves (renames).
 Using a window mitigates against evolving build times, using a median mitigates against exceptional build times.
 The Emlop defaults have been measured to give significantly better accuracy over a full emerge log.